telerik/blazor-docs/styling-and-themes/overview.md

 To register a theme, you must reference its stylesheet in the `<head>` the web page.
 The exact project file that contains the `<head>` tag depends on the .NET version and the Blazor application type.
 See our [Getting Started guides]({%slug blazor-overview%}#getting-started) for more information.

-There are three ways to load a Telerik theme, in terms physical CSS file location:
+There are three ways to load a Telerik theme, in terms physical CSS file location.
+Note that each option provides access to a different number of theme swatches.

 * [Load a CSS theme as a static asset from the `Telerik.UI.for.Blazor` NuGet package](#loading-themes-from-the-nuget-package).
 This is the easiest option and it doesn't require maintenance during [Telerik UI for Blazor version upgrades]({%slug upgrade-tutorial%}).
+However, you can use only the **Main** swatch of each theme and **Default Ocean Blue**.
 * Load a CSS theme from a remote URL, for example, the [Telerik CDN]({%slug common-features-cdn%}).
-See [Theme Swatches]({%slug themes-swatches%}) for a full list of available built-in swatches and their CDN URLs.
+See [Theme Swatches]({%slug themes-swatches%}) for the full list of available built-in swatches and their CDN URLs.
 * Load a CSS theme as a local file in the `wwwroot` folder in the Blazor app.
 This option is relevant to the following cases:
     * When using [custom themes]({%slug themes-custom%}#loading-custom-themes).
     * When [creating]({%slug getting-started-vs-integration-new-project%}) or [converting]({%slug getting-started-vs-integration-convert-project%}) Telerik Blazor apps with the [Telerik UI for Blazor Visual Studio extension]({%slug getting-started-vs-integration-overview%}).
     * When using [LibMan]({%slug common-kb-telerik-themes-libman%}) or [npm]({%slug themes-custom%}#building-themes-from-source-code) to obtain a specific Telerik theme version.
+In this case, you can use all built-in theme swatches.

-> The Blazor app must load only one Telerik theme at a time.
+> The Blazor app must load only one Telerik theme file at a time.

 ### Version Compatibility

-> When using a CSS theme or swatch as as local file in `wwwroot`, [replace the file every time you change the Telerik UI for Blazor version]({%slug upgrade-tutorial%}).
+> When using a CSS theme as as local file in `wwwroot`, [replace the file every time you change the Telerik UI for Blazor version]({%slug upgrade-tutorial%}).
 This includes apps created with the [Telerik Blazor Visual Studio extension]({%slug getting-started-vs-integration-new-project%}).
+>
-When using CDN, make sure that the theme version in the CDN URL is compatible with the Telerik UI for Blazor version.
+> When using [swatches on UNPKG CDN]({%slug themes-swatches%}#swatch-urls), make sure that the theme version in the CDN URL is compatible with the Telerik UI for Blazor version.
 Our [release notes](https://www.telerik.com/support/whats-new/blazor-ui/release-history) provide theme compatibility information for each components version.
 You can also use a [newer minor theme version](https://github.com/telerik/kendo-themes/releases), if it doesn't contain breaking changes.

 ### Loading Themes from the NuGet Package